smucclaw/documentation/docs/quickstart-why-use-L4.rst

 ---------------------------------

-In the spreadsheet syntax, a `"` double-quote is replaced by the first nonempty cell above.
+In the spreadsheet syntax, a `"` double-quote is replaced by the first nonempty cell from a noncommented line above.
 This affords "ditto syntax" which turns out to be a pretty user-friendly way to write structured things with less "ink on the page".

 .. todo
     -------------